Mattresses - best mattress brands: Choosing a bed Types of bed

-- Storing items underneath the bed can look messy.
+- Storing items underneath the bed can look messy

-- Usually need to be self-assembled.
+- They usually need to be self-assembled

 As the name suggests, storage beds offer just that - lots of tidy storage options below or underneath the bed.
 They're a great option if you're short on bedroom space but want something a bit more stylish than a standard divan bed.
 Choose between storage drawers or an ottoman-style bed that fully lifts up, letting you store your belongings inside.

 - They're particularly suitable for small bedrooms

 - Ottoman beds can be heavy and awkward to move or lift